1coderookie/BSB-LPB-LAN_EN/docs/chap05.md

 -  **Read/write access to the controller:**
    `#define DEFAULT_FLAG FL_SW_CTL_RONLY`
    By default, only read-access to the controller of the heating system is granted for the BSB-LAN adapter.
-If you want to make parameters writeable / settable, then you can adjust this setting within the webinterface of BSB-LAN (menu "settings").
+If you want to make all parameters writeable / settable, then you can adjust this setting within the webinterface of BSB-LAN (menu "settings").

 ---